Asynchrony-Resilient Sleepy Total-Order Broadcast Protocols: Asynchrony-resilient Byzantine total-order broadcast

+\begin{proof} We prove this lemma through an inductive argument.
 The base case is round~$r_a + 1$.
-By assumption we have that $H_{r_a} \subseteq H_{r_a+1}$, i.e., processes participating in the send phase of the extended weak graded agreement (GA) of round~$r_a$ also participate in its receive phase.
+By assumption (Equation~\ref{eq:async-condition2}) we have that $H_{r_a} \subseteq H_{r_a+1}$, i.e., processes participating in the send phase of the extended graded agreement of round~$r_a$ also participate in its receive phase.
 In particular, seen that round~$r_a$ is synchronous by assumption, each process~$p_i \in H_{r_a}$ receives all the \textsc{vote} messages for an extension of~$\Lambda$ sent by other processes in~$H_{r_a}$ in round~$r_a$.
-By validity property of the extended weak graded agreement, every process in~$H_{r_a+1}$ outputs from GA log~$\Lambda$ with grade~$1$, and thus multi-casts a \textsc{vote} message for an extension of it in the next instance of the extended weak graded agreement of round~$r_a + 1$.
+By validity property of the extended graded agreement, every process in~$H_{r_a+1}$ outputs from GA the log~$\Lambda$ with grade~$1$, and thus multi-casts a \textsc{vote} message for an extension of it in the next instance of the extended graded agreement of round~$r_a + 1$.